mgottschlag/kwin-tiling/plasma/applets/battery/README.txt

 Obviously, this is a battery monitor applet for Plasma.

-The catch of those two .svg files is the following:
+The catch of those four .svg files is the following:

 battery-inkscape.svg is an so-called "Inkscape SVG", it's the one
 		you want to edit end export to battery.svg as plain .svg file.

+Likewise, for the Oxygen theme.

 This file contains various layers: